 A custom born from a mother's prayer that has lasted for 400 years

-[Ancient Mystery] The "Inner Sanctuary" where light only shines on the winter solstice.
+[Ancient Mystery] The "Inner Sanctuary" where light only shines on the winter solstice

 For example, the stone statue called "Onba-sama" located along the approach.

-For some reason, the eyes and nose of the face have been worn away, and it is said to have been a marker for the "barrier" of the ascetics (Yamabushi) who once practiced severe training here.
+For some reason, the eyes and nose of the face have been worn away, and it is said to have been a marker for the "barrier" of ascetics (Yamabushi) who once practiced severe training here.

 A village submerged at the bottom of the lake.
 Together with the harsh and beautiful nature of Urabandai.